 Jack Morrison was the commander of Overwatch in its glory days.
 Steadfast, by the book, and patriotic, Morrison sometimes went beyond to do what was necessary for the greater good.

-Until one day, after the dissolution of Overwatch, when he came to blows with former comrade and friend Gabriel Reyes at Overwatch’s Swiss headquarters.
+But then, one day after the dissolution of Overwatch, he came to blows with former comrade and friend Gabriel Reyes at Overwatch’s Swiss headquarters.
 An explosion left nothing in its wake, leading the world to believe that Morrison and Reyes were both deceased.

 Five years later, mysterious attacks began happening on shadowy corporations and former Overwatch facilities, with equipment being stolen in numerous occasions.
 That equipment came into possession by the attacker, a masked vigilante known as Soldier: 76, who was actually Morrison in disguise.

-Using his new moniker and the new tools at his disposal, Soldier: 76 began a personal war to expose the truth behind the end of Overwatch, and bring those responsible to justice.
+Using his new moniker and the tools at his disposal, Soldier: 76 began a personal war to expose the truth behind the end of Overwatch and bring those responsible to justice.

 “Old soldiers never die, and they don’t fade away”